regiregi22/RaspiNail/raspibolt_68_shango.md

 * Start app & go to "Settings" / "Connect to other LND Servers"

-* On your RaspiBolt, enter the following command and "Scan QR" with the app
+* On your RaspiNail, enter the following command and "Scan QR" with the app

   ```bash
   echo -e "$(curl -s ipinfo.io/ip),\n$(xxd -p -c2000 ~/.lnd/data/chain/bitcoin/$NETWORK/admin.macaroon),\n$(openssl x509 -sha256 -fingerprint -in ~/.lnd/tls.cert -noout)" > qr.txt && qrencode -t ANSIUTF8 < qr.txt
   ```

 * In the app, the input field "IP:Port" is filled with your external ip address.
 Make sure to replace it with your internal ip address (eg. `192.168.0.20:10009`).
-* Click on "Connect" and the app should sync with your RaspiBolt.
+* Click on "Connect" and the app should sync with your RaspiNail.

 ---